zama-ai/concrete-ml/docs/deep-learning/onnx_support.md

 The following example shows how to compile an ONNX model using PTQ.
 The model was initially trained using Keras before being exported to ONNX.
 The training code is not shown here.

 {% hint style="warning" %}
-This example uses Post-Training Quantization, i.e. the quantization is not performed during training.
-Thus, this model would not have good performance in FHE.
+This example uses Post-Training Quantization, i.e., the quantization is not performed during training.
+This model would not have good performance in FHE.
 Quantization Aware Training should be added by the model developer.
 Additionally, importing QAT ONNX models can be done [as shown below](onnx_support.md#quantization-aware-training).
 {% endhint %}

 ```python